bernardSolar/future_pathways/future_pathways.md

-# Visualizing Our Future: A 3D Model of Society's Possible Transition Pathways
+# Future Pathways: Visualizing Our Transition Pathways

 As society grapples with the challenges of climate change, resource constraints, and economic development, one of the most pressing questions we face is: **What futures are actually possible?**